 AMATA COLEMAN RADEWAGEN

 Amata Coleman Radewagen (Aumua Amata), Republican, was elected as American Samoa’s third Member of Congress on November 4, 2014.
 She is the first woman to serve in the U.S. House of Representatives from American Samoa, the first Republican woman of Samoan descent in Congress and the most senior Republican elected federal office holder of Asian Pacific heritage.

 In her capacity on these committees, she legislates, conducts oversight of laws and Departments in the Administration, and proposes policies and programs.
 She is active on issues of health, education, welfare, political status, and all economic and social programs concerning the U.S. Territories: American Samoa, Guam, Puerto Rico, the Commonwealth of Northern Marianas Islands (CNMI) and the U.S. Virgin Islands (USVI), along with the Freely Associated States (FAS) of Republic of Palau, the Republic of the Marshall Islands (RMI), and the Federated States of Micronesia (RMI), in addition to overseeing policies affecting the 562 Federally recognized Indian Tribes in the United States.+

-A major bi-partisan achievement, one of many, Congresswoman Aumua Amata Radewagen tops the delegates and ranks very highly among all members of Congress in sponsoring and co-sponsoring bills with those of the opposite party, according to an index that examines bipartisanship in Congress.
-The Bipartisan Index, developed by Georgetown University and the Lugar Center, tracks how frequently a Member sponsors and co-sponsors bipartisan bills, and ranked the Congresswoman 14th among all the Members of the 115th Congress (out of 441 Districts), although she is top 15 of those remaining in Congress for the ongoing 116th Congress.
+In a major bipartisan achievement, Congresswoman Aumua Amata Radewagen has consistently ranked highly among all members of Congress in sponsoring and co-sponsoring bills with those of the opposite party, according to an index that examines bipartisanship in Congress.
+The Bipartisan Index, developed by Georgetown University and the Lugar Center, tracks how frequently a Member sponsors and co-sponsors bipartisan bills, and ranked the Congresswoman 28th among all the Members of the 115th Congress (out of 441 Districts), although she is top 15 of those remaining in Congress for the ongoing 116th Congress.

 In 2017, the Congresswoman introduced, then Congress passed and President Trump signed into law, her legislation naming the American Samoa Veterans Clinic in honor of her predecessor, the late Congressman Eni F.H.
-Faleomavaega, and Vice President Mike Pence accepted her invitation to preside over the designation ceremony in American Samoa.
+Faleomavaega, and Vice President Mike Pence accepted her invitation to preside over the designation ceremony in a historic visit to American Samoa.